Charles Gaines (artist): Art career

 In addition to working on his art, Gaines has been serving on the advisory board of the Hauser & Wirth Institute since 2018.

-Curatorial Projects
+Curatorial projects

 Gaines developed numerous curatorial projects as part of his artistic research.
 Two early exhibitions focused on black artists engaged in abstraction.
 In 1974, he curated the exhibition "Black Artists, Recent Attitudes" at the art gallery art Fresno State University, which featured primarily abstract works by Romare Bearden, Norman Lewis, Ernest Crichlow, Martin Puryear and Raymond Saunders - artists who became a major source of encouragement for Gaines.
-He staged "Black Artists, Recent Attitudes II" at Fresno State University in 1982, which included Robert Blackburn, Melvin Edwards, Elizabeth Catlett, Edward Clark, Martin Puryear, William Hutson, and William T. Williams.
+He staged "Black Artists, Recent Attitudes II" at Fresno State University in 1982, which included Robert Blackburn, Melvin Edwards, Elizabeth Catlett, Edward "Ed" Clark, Martin Puryear, William Hutson, and William T. Williams.